St. John's Wort

 How Much Do We Know?

-- There has been extensive research on St. John’s wort, especially on its use for depression and on its interactions with medications.
+- There has been extensive research on the use of St. John’s wort for depression and on its interactions with medications.
 It has been clearly shown that St. John’s wort can interact in dangerous, sometimes life-threatening ways with a variety of medicines.

 What Have We Learned?

 - St. John’s wort has also been studied for conditions other than depression.
-For some, such as ADHD, irritable bowel syndrome, and quitting smoking, current evidence indicates that St. John’s wort is not helpful.
-For others, such as menopausal symptoms, premenstrual syndrome, and obsessive-compulsive disorder, the evidence is inconclusive.
+For some, such as irritable bowel syndrome, chronic hepatitis C virus (HCV) infection, HIV infection, and social anxiety disorder, current evidence suggests that St. John’s wort isn’t helpful.

 What Do We Know About Safety?